-- Riverbank slope instability: slope failures due to dredge cuts; and - Seismic considerations: few, if any, of the structures are likely to perform well during a large seismic event.
+• Seismic considerations: few, if any, of the structures are likely to perform well during a large seismic event.

-Each structure has been categorized from low risk to high risk (Table 6-4).
+Each structure has been categorized from low risk to high risk (Table 6-5).
 The low-risk structures are ones where the slope and/or structure are likely able to support RA construction with minimal or no modifications.
 The high-risk structures are those that will not be able to withstand RA construction without modifications to the slope and/or structure.
 Medium-risk structures fall somewhere in between with required modifications to be determined during RD.
 Each structure is unique in structure type and location, and the appropriate remedial technology assignment will be determined in the Draft 50% RD.